 - Evaluation criteria

-An applicant must hold a firm academic position at a Canadian University (as a primary appointment) which allows the individual to engage in independent research activities for the duration of the project and includes the ability to supervise trainees and publish research results.
+An applicant must hold a firm academic position (as a primary appointment) which allows the individual to engage in independent research activities for the duration of the project and includes the ability to supervise trainees and publish research results.

-It is anticipated that approximately 30 grants will be awarded in this competition.
+Budgets awarded will not exceed $300,000 per year, to a maximum of $1,500,000 per grant.
+It is anticipated that approximately seven grants will be awarded in this competition.